 CARLOS - Do you think it is easy to put forward new public inputs?
 All year round?
 When did you use it last?
 How do you rate ICANNs staff work in processing public inputs?
 Do they help the community finding out what the pros and cons of those inputs are in a CLEAR and transparent way?
 How do you think the process can be improved?

 CARLOS - Do you think communication between the different SO/ACs on public inputs is sufficient and transparent?
 Do you think there is a fair chance for discussions between the different SO/AC during the public meetings?
 Do you think some communities have a larger say than others?
 How could the review process improve communication between the different stakeholders groups?
-How should the ICANN community improve tis outreach to the larger internet community?
+How should the ICANN community improve its outreach to the larger internet community?

 Affirmation of Commitments, paragraph 9.1(d): ICANN decisions being embraced, supported and accepted by the public and Internet community